MatthewHeun/matsindf/cran-comments.md

         * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
             * 1 ERRORs
                 * `Error in loadNamespace(name) : there is no package called 'utf8'`
-                * This error appears to be a mis-configuration of the R-devel environment on `Rhub`, because it appears on no other platforms
+                * This error appears to be a mis-configuration of the Windows Server 2008 R-devel environment on `Rhub`, because it appears on no other platforms
             * 0 WARNINGs
             * 0 NOTEs
         * Ubuntu Linux 16.04 LTS, R-release, GCC